Hall & Oates: 2023–2024: Lawsuit and split

 In November 2023, Hall filed a contract lawsuit under seal to prevent Oates from selling the pair's publishing rights, held by the pair's Whole Oats Enterprises, to Primary Wave Music without consulting Hall.
-Hall received a restraining order from the court to prevent such sale until the pair had attempted to arbitrate the matter between themselves.
+Hall received a restraining order from the court to prevent the sale until the pair had attempted to arbitrate the matter between themselves.

 In April 2024, Oates said in an interview with Rolling Stone that he had "moved on" from Hall & Oates and that the duo would never perform together again, with Hall confirming the same a month later in an interview with Variety.

 On August 11, 2025, it was reported that the duo settled in arbitration and had filed to dismiss the case, though without details as to when the settlement was reached.

 Artistry

 Musical style

-Hall & Oates has been described as blue-eyed soul, Philadelphia soul, pop rock, power pop, soft rock and R&B, while their 1980s work has been characterized as new wave.
+Hall & Oates has been described as blue-eyed soul, Philadelphia soul, pop rock, power pop, soft rock, R&B and yacht rock, while their 1980s work has been characterized as new wave.